-Verdict – This popular spelling software contains a variety of words to learn and the user can add more lists.
-The recording feature enables the user to record information about any favored subject.
+Verdict – A popular spelling software that contains a variety of words to learn with the option to add more ones and create lists.
+The recording feature enables users to curate information about their favored subjects.
 Spelling Made Simple is not specifically designed for children but gives older students everything they need to master spelling.
 It is, however, a rather expensive tutor.

 3. Spelling Force v2

-The Australian company EdAlive designed the software Spelling Force v2.
-It is made to teach spelling to children from the age of 5 – 15.
+The Australian company EdAlive is behind the Spelling Force v2 software aiming to effectively teach spelling to children from the age of 5 – 15.

-Spelling Force v2 includes a database of 9,000 words and 7 spelling lists which range in difficulty.
-Each of these lists can be used in one of the seven different lessons.
+Spelling Force v2 includes a database of 9,000 words and 7 spelling lists which vary in difficulty.
+Each of those lists can be used in one of the seven different lessons.

-Four of the lessons are games that all include correct spelling, like typing a word before it is completely unveiled or arranging letters.
+Four of the lessons are games, all trying to boost correct spelling, e.g. typing a word before it is completely unveiled or arranging letters.
 Spelling Force records the results of each game, lesson or test.
-It creates a list of repeatedly misspelled words so the student can focus on mastering them.
+It also creates a list of repeatedly misspelled words to allow students to keep focusing on them.

-- Multiple users can learn spelling with Spelling Force
+- Multiple users can learn spelling with this software.

 The software includes many games and lessons but lacks additional learning activities like printable flashcards.
 The word database is quite small and new words or own lists cannot be added.